Florida Bobcats: Florida Bobcats (1996–2001)

 When the Miami Hooters team discontinued its connection with the Hooters Restaurant chain after the 1995 season, it developed both a new identity (the Bobcats) and a new color scheme involving teal and black as opposed to the former orange and brown associated with the restaurants.
 It also moved north to West Palm Beach in an attempt to reduce overhead.
 This proved to be a mixed blessing at best, however, as the relatively tiny seating capacity of the West Palm Beach Auditorium (around 6,000) made profitable operations essentially impossible.
-In the 1997 and 1998 seasons the team played a total of five official league games at neutral sites (in Ottawa, Boston, Los Angeles, Kansas City and Lakeland, Florida), drawing an average crowd of 5,365 -- quite an improvement over the 3,446 per game they drew in their thirteen games in West Palm Beach.
+In the 1997 and 1998 seasons the team played a total of five official league games at neutral sites (in Ottawa, Boston, Los Angeles, Kansas City and Lakeland, Florida), drawing an average crowd of 5,365—quite an improvement over the 3,446 per game they drew in their thirteen games in West Palm Beach.
 This led to some wags referring to Bobcats as "America's Team", an ironic comparison to the National Football League's Dallas Cowboys.

 In 1999, the Bobcats moved into the far more spacious confines of the National Car Rental Center, also home to the Florida Panthers of the National Hockey League.
-Despite having over 20,000 seats in their new digs, the Bobcats attendance did not improve -- it actually dropped to an average of 3,424 in 21 home games.
+Despite having over 20,000 seats in the new arena, the Bobcats attendance did not improve—it actually dropped to an average of 3,424 in 21 home games.
 (The Bobcats even set the AFL all-time low attendance mark, when only 1,154 fans watched them beat the Los Angeles Avengers, 61-53, on May 3, 2001.)
 The club remained there until the team was folded after the completion of the 2001 season.
 One of the notable facts about this team is that they were quarterbacked through the majority of their existence by Fred McNair, the original "Air McNair" and older brother of 2003 NFL co-MVP Steve McNair.
 An attempt was made in the 2001 season to sell the team to various prospective owners, including Mark Cuban, who later bought the Dallas Mavericks of the NBA, but nothing came of the deal.